 Recommended articles

 The Schengen area is one of the most popular destinations in the world.
-One of the main conditions for visiting Schengen is to have health insurance, which is necessary for obtaining a Schengen visa and a safe stay.
-Find out more about where to buy insurance with coverage of 30 thousand euros and other important details
+One of the main conditions for visiting Schengen is to have health insurance, which is required to obtain a Schengen visa.
+Find out more about when insurance is mandatory, what it must cover and where to buy it

 More details